Root Canals & Extractions in Chilliwack

-At Young Street Dental in Chilliwack, our dentists can provide treatment for complicated oral issues, including root canal therapy and teeth extractions.
+At Young Street Dental in Chilliwack, our dentists can provide treatment for oral health issues, including root canal therapy and teeth extractions.

-Our dentists might use procedures such as root canals or tooth extractions to help treat infection in the teeth and gums, helping keep your smile healthy and happy.
+Our dentists might use procedures such as root canals or tooth extractions to help treat infection in the teeth and gums, helping keep your smile remain healthy.

 What is a root canal?